kaungzhan/eth-crypto-game/README.md

 <h1 align="center">Mekdi Pipeline</h1>

 # 📝 Problem Statement
+🧩 Understanding blockchain technology, especially Ethereum, can be complex and intimidating for beginners. ⚡ Traditional educational resources often lack engagement, making it difficult for users to grasp essential concepts like smart contracts 📝, gas fees ⛽, and decentralized applications (dApps) 🌐.

+📚 Furthermore, crypto education is often dry and technical, discouraging new learners from exploring the potential of blockchain 🚀.
+There is a need for an interactive 🎮 and gamified 🏆 approach that makes learning about Ethereum fun, immersive, and accessible.

 # 💡 Our Solution
 A gamified dApp for learning about the ethereum blockchain